Guidance for Java and Kotlin

 Infrastructure as code

-🔗 Infrastructure as Code security
+For more details, navigate to the Infrastructure as Code security page.

 Fixing vulnerabilities

-🔗 Fixing vulnerabilities on Maven projects
+For more details, navigate to the Fixing vulnerabilities on Maven projects page.

 Options and plugins